 - Seek out CBD-rich products derived from high-resin cannabis grown sustainably in accordance with certified regenerative organic standards.

-- Avoid CBD hemp oil vape cartridge products with toxic thinning agents (such as propylene glycol and ethylene glycol), flavor additives, and other harmful ingredients.
+- Avoid CBD hemp oil vape cartridge products with toxic thinning agents (such as propylene glycol and polyethylene glycol), flavor additives, and other harmful ingredients.

-- Avoid poor quality CBD gummies made with corn syrup and artificial colors.
+- Avoid poor quality CBD-infused gummies made with corn syrup and artificial colors.

 - Think twice about brands that claim their CBD is derived from the seed and stalk of the hemp plant.
 CBD is not present in hempseed and barely any CBD is present on the stalk of the hemp plant.